pkhamre/wp-varnish/readme.txt

 * Support to Multi-Site and WPMU with global configuration.
 * Fix on URL purges for multiple domains and blogs on sub-directories.
 * Code clean up on some functions.
+* Added configuration for purging all blog, page and comments navigation.

 = 0.2 =
 * Added multiple servers support and timeout configuration.